vishalcloudyuga/dcos-website/src/blog/2016-11-10_opsmx_canary.md

 <img src="/assets/images/blog/2016-11-10_opsmx_4.png" alt="OpsMx"/>

-It is easy to perform timeline analysis on the metrics based on metric groups and time ranges/load ranges The following picture shows raw data and quantile graphs for a selected metric.
+It is easy to perform timeline analysis on the metrics based on metric groups and time ranges/load ranges.
+The following picture shows raw data and quantile graphs for a selected metric.

 <img src="/assets/images/blog/2016-11-10_opsmx_5.png" alt="OpsMx"/>